rblades/dhworkbook_master/docs/supporting materials/gephi.txt.md

     At this point, the network is processed enough to visualize in the Preview pane, to finally begin making sense of the data.

-21. In Preview, on the left-hand side, select "Show Labels," "Proportional Size," "Rescale Weight," and deselect "Curved" edges.
+21. In Preview, on the left side, select "Show Labels," "Proportional Size," "Rescale Weight," and deselect "Curved" edges.

 22. Press "Refresh."